ACHIEVEMENTS AND PERFORMANCE: Achievements April 2019 – March 2020

 Plans for the Future

-We plan to continue building and developing our work, and strengthening the activities that we offer with the aim of advancing our charity objectives and meeting the unmet needs of local people within the community.
+Where possible our future plans are to consolidate our work, to strengthen our support for people experiencing crisis and poverty, and to plan and prepare for the time when the restrictions of Coronavirus are over and activities return to some form of normality.
 By doing so we believe that, we can continue to increase our visitor numbers, recruit more volunteers, help more people to advance in their lives, and to improve our impact.

-We want to consider and explore different ways of raising funds and finances for the charity to help improve our long-term sustainability alongside our ongoing grant funding applications.
+Looking to the future it is becoming more important that we consider and explore different ways of raising funds and finances for the charity to help improve our long-term sustainability alongside our ongoing grant funding applications.
+Particularly as the full impact of the pandemic is not yet known, and because of our desire to build a secure foundation for the Charity’s work.
 We also want to explore ways of building up a regular supporter base that will strengthen us and help us to encourage new donor relationships through a Lighthouse partnership scheme.

 Ongoing Systems and Facilities Development